Yusuffrih/Simons-Piano-Game/README.md

 5. Selected 'Master Branch'
 6. Clicked save
 7. Refreshed page
-8. Awaite confirmation of deployment to Github Pages
+8. Await confirmation of deployment to Github Pages

-Github Pages URL is then provided: https://yusuffrih.github.io/Simons-Piano-Game/

 ### Run Locally
 To run the project locally, follow these simple steps: